ATARI VCS/2600 Label Variations

 Very rare artwork for Tank-Plus, as found on a full, unused sheet of labels.

 Games made for use outside the U.S. were distributed under the Atari International (U.K.) name.
 Labels (and sometimes title and program graphics) differ slightly from their U.S. counterparts.
 PAL titles in the 1st style have a “P” after the CX # on the front label.
-2nd and 3rd-style carts have a small “p” printed on the end label.
+2nd and 3rd-style carts have a lower-case “p” printed on the end label.
 4th-style carts either have a “P” printed after the CX number on the top label, or a square “P” sticker somewhere on the cart casing.
-Re-releases of Atari Inc. titles by Atari Corp. will either have a small “p” printed on the end labe, a "P" after the CX number, or the square “P” sticker.
+Re-releases of Atari Inc. titles by Atari Corp. will either have a small “p” printed on the end label, a "P" after the CX number, or the square “P” sticker.
 Some releases, such as Ikari Warriors and Stargate, don't have any notation of this (even on the boxes).

 In the early 1980’s, prototypes were widely used by many companies for troubleshooting any programming bugs (via play-testing).
 This debugging stage also allowed them to make any necessary program additions, marketing decisions, and packaging designs.
 They were also sent to various trade magazines for both publicity and reviews.
 With a few exceptions, these prototypes are easily recognizable by their labels, which are completely black with white lettering.
 There may be a black end (1st-style) label (without any writing on it), or none at all.